Lagertonne/pve-idle-shutdown/README.md

 # pve-idle-shutdown
 ## Description
-Shutdown Host if no VM is running
+Shutdown a Proxmox Host if no VM is running

 ## Installation
 ```